-Lab 16: The Gram-Schmidt Process¶
+Lab 16: The Gram-Schmidt Process

-module to perform the Gram-Schmidt process on a collection of vectors to find an orthonormal basis for their span.
-Recall that to import the numpy module you use the command
+In this lab you will use the python numpy module to perform the Gram-Schmidt process on a collection of vectors to find an orthonormal basis for their span.
+Recall that to import the NumPy module you use the command

 >>> import numpy as np